zrajm/fix/README.md

 # Fix

 Fix is my take on a build system.
 It's written in Perl, and runs on GNU/Linux.
-Apart its dependency on Perl it tries hard to be very minimalistic.
+Apart from its dependency on Perl it tries hard to be very minimalistic.
 (There are no other dependencies.)

-It is mostly inspired by `redo` and `git` (for a more complete list of sources of inspirations, see “[Inspiration and References.](//zrajm/fix/wiki/Inspiration-and-References)” on the wiki).
+It is mostly inspired by `redo` and `git` (for a more complete list of sources of inspirations, see “[Inspiration and References.](//github.com/zrajm/fix/wiki/Inspiration-and-References)” on the wiki).

 As you can see it is not quite finished yet, but if you want to have a sense of where it is going, you can have a look at its [GitHub wiki